 Control – consists of those processes required to track, review, and orchestrate the progress and performance of the project.

-These Process Groups are independent of application areas or industry.
-They are not the same as Project Phases; all Process Groups may be conducted within a single phase; the individual Process Groups and processes are often iterated within a project and may not need to be performed in a particular order.
+The Project Management Process Groups are linked by the outputs they produce.
+The Process Groups are seldom either discrete or one-time events; they are overlapping activities that occur throughout the project.
+The output of one process generally becomes an input to another process or is a deliverable of the project, subproject or project phase.

 DMBOK Activity Groups

 DMBOK uses four Activity Groups which have obvious overlaps with PMBOK Process Groups: